eleduck/eleduck-camp/courses/w4/task3.md

   1. Optimized the details page to obtain data for each country;

 - Is there anything blocking you?
-  These were some problems when importing the chart components, it has been resolved after my analyses.
+  These were some problems when importing the chart components, because echart can't use in server side.
+It has been resolved after my analyses.

 # Coding